quantumlib/Qualtran/docs/reference/qualtran/Bloq.md

 Override this method to define a Bloq in terms of its constituent parts.

-Bloq definers should override this method.
+Bloq authors should override this method.
 If you already have an instance of a `Bloq`, consider calling `decompose_bloq()` which will set up the correct context for calling this function.